 Trouble-free technical terminology

 Maricarmen’s task wasn’t easy.
 She took part in conversations with Anglophones, but she also had to briefly translate from French to Spanish and from Italian to Spanish on a couple of occasions that were not included in the original plans.
 Conversations consisted of enquiries about new products to import, and business meetings where there had already been previous conversations between the parties.

-The terminology covered aesthetic medicine concepts, such as the components of the products, manufacturing processes, chemical compositions, prices, presentation, beneficial and negative side effects.
-It also included marketing and business jargon, referring to legal documentation, monetary agreements, purchasing and importation processes.
+The terminology covered aesthetic medicine concepts, such as the components of the products, manufacturing processes, chemical compositions, prices, presentation, benefits, and negative side effects.
+The terminology also included marketing and business jargon, referring to legal documentation, monetary agreements, purchasing and importation processes.

 “Initially there was a lot of technical language about regulations on products, but having clarified all that in my preliminary preparation, everything went smoothly.
 The technical language of medicine wasn’t a problem as I studied physiotherapy.
 Accents and pronunciation sometimes made communication difficult, as they were people speaking English as a second language too”, explains the interpreter.

 She also says that although in most cases the interlocutors left short pauses to wait for her to translate, other times her interpretation had to be almost simultaneous, as people didn’t pause while presenting their products.

 Maricarmen believes that the liaison interpretation was successful and notes that this enabled Euro Importaciones to close business deals: “The client told me that he understood a little English, but he didn’t feel confident when negociating business agreements, because there was no room for any misunderstanding or doubts.
 At the end of the second day, he was very happy with the results of his business talks at the congress, and he thanked me for my help.”

 Translation into English: Joseph Hodgson